 GENERALIZATION OF HARMONIC PROGRESSION

-- The relative strength of chord roots are often unequal, with chords that possess strong roots acting as harmonic goals or pillars;
+- relative strength of chord roots is varied by inversion and voicing, with chords that possess strong roots acting as harmonic goals or pillars;

-- Voice-leading governs the coherence of a musical surface.
+- voice-leading governs the coherence of the musical surface.